 - jointly about the Chair and Vice Chair or

-- the entire governing body or
+- the entire Trust Board or

 - the majority of the Trust Board

+- or the entire Local Academy Board

-Stage 2 will be considered by an independent investigator appointed by the governing body.
+Stage 2 will be considered by an independent investigator appointed by the Trust Board.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.